Wayne Jackson Collection

 Material types include correspondence, photographs, programs, and ephemera dating from 1954 to 1974.

 Copyright is retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 Biographical / Historical

-.2 Linear Feet (Contains 1 document box)
+.2 Linear Feet (Contains 1 document box and 1 oversize folder.)

 - Baseball -- North Carolina -- Wilmington -- History

 - New Hanover County (N.C.) -- History -- Sources